Wind Turbine Technician Career Opportunities

 Those graduating from a trade school in a wind turbine technician program are prepared for an entry-level career.
 Graduates work in service, manufacturing, construction, commissioning and sales positions.
 Some of the job titles include wind service technician, windtech, control room operator, and wind turbine sales representative.

 Although some wind turbine technicians are involved in building new wind turbines, most maintain existing ones.
 Wind turbines technicians work on the wind turbines themselves on site and they are also monitored remotely 24 hours a day.
-When a problem arises on a company’s wind turbine, the technician will travel out to the remote location, inspect components and lubricate parts.
+When a problem arises on a company’s wind turbine, the technician will travel to the remote location, inspect components and lubricate parts.
 Some of the wind farms are located in rural areas so expect travel in this career.

 Wind turbine technicians typically work full time during regular business hours.
 There may however be an emergency during the evening or weekend which keeps some wind turbine technicians on call.